 On the second day of your itinerary to Rocky Mountain National Park, take some time to check out this less popular hike – the trail to Odessa Lake and Fern Lake, with a quick stop at Lake Helene.

 Once you’ve taken in all the beauty of Fern Lake, it’s time to head back to the Bear Lake trailhead.
-Hike back along the same route from where you came, though on your way back, make a quick stop at Lake Helene.
+Hike back along the same route from where you came, though make a quick stop at Lake Helene on your way back.

-Unfortunately, there isn’t a sign indicating the path to Lake Helene, but when you find yourself in an intersection, you’ll know you’re there – just look for an unmarked trail which will take you to Lake Helene.
+Unfortunately, there isn’t a sign indicating the path to Lake Helene, but when you find yourself at an intersection, you’ll know you’re there – just look for an unmarked trail that will take you to Lake Helene.

-The hike to Odessa and Fern Lake was hands down my favorite at Rocky Mountain National Park.
-Even though it was strenuous, it offered stunning mountain and lake views and the peace that comes with being in an untouched place.
+The hike to Odessa and Fern Lakes was hands down my favorite at Rocky Mountain National Park.
+Even though it was strenuous, it offered stunning mountain and lake views and the peace of being in an untouched place.